Engaging with local communities

 Researchers identified the needs and aspirations of local populations for these places.
 Co-creation opportunities and place-making events empowered residents and local entrepreneurs to take an active role in the transformation of their neighbourhoods.

 The results of the process included integrated urban strategies, urban designs, architectural solutions, and cost estimates for implementation.
-We identified seven overarching challenges that need to be addressed.
+We identified seven overarching challenges for action.
 They were, inclusive mobility, housing, climate change adaptation, local economy, governance, and gender-sensitive and participatory planning.

 Healthy and inclusive neighbourhoods in Florence

-As recognised in the scientific literature, the topic of healthy cities needs to be addressed at the neighbourhood scale, as health has a place-based dimension.
-The contribution is based on the Quartieri Sani Hub (Healthy Neighbourhoods Hub) ongoing research, aiming to investigate the issue of health and wellbeing through an integrated approach based on spatial and social knowledge, in order to define strategies and design scenarios for an inclusive and healthy neighborhood.
+Health has a place-based dimension that needs addressing at the neighbourhood scale.
+The contribution is based on the Quartieri Sani Hub (Healthy Neighbourhoods Hub) ongoing research.
+The aim is to investigate the issue of health and wellbeing based on spatial and social knowledge to define strategies and design scenarios for an inclusive and healthy neighborhood.

 Accessibility Toolbar